Furloughing - Guidance for Staff on the Coronavirus Job Retention Scheme (CJRS)

 The University will adopt the following process to identify any posts filled by staff on an hourly-paid contract where the CJRS could apply:

-Heads of Departments, advised and supported by HR Business Partners, will identify those hourly-paid staff who were working at the University in the month ending 29 February 2020 and were included in the University's payroll return to Her Majesty's Revenue & Customs (HMRC) on 19 March 2020.
+Heads of Departments, advised and supported by HR Business Partners, have identified those hourly-paid staff who were working at the University in the month ending 29 February 2020 and were included in the University's payroll return to Her Majesty's Revenue & Customs (HMRC) on 19 March 2020.
 This means that staff must have started in the University on or before 25 February 2020.
 In order to be considered for furlough, hourly-paid staff must also be undertaking no other work in the University during their period of being on furlough.

 Those identified will then be considered for furlough following a similar process as that for staff on substantive contracts (as above) and informed by an emailed variation statement where confirmed as furloughed.